Linn Run State Park

 Occasional scars from those early fires can still be seen after years of forest rehabilitation.

 In 1910, the newly formed Pennsylvania Game Commission cooperated with the former Department of Forestry to restock deer.
 White-tailed deer were imported from New York and Michigan for release throughout Pennsylvania.

-Interesting traces remain of the Pittsburgh, Westmoreland and Somerset Railroad that serviced the area.
+Interesting traces remain of the Pittsburg, Westmoreland and Somerset Railroad that serviced the area.
 The main line extended from Rector to Somerset.
 Because of heavy loads, the tracks switched back and forth across Linn Run several times.
 Along the Fish Run Trail in Forbes State Forest you will find traces of the old railroad bed.

 Keep in Touch